CPMAI Certification: The Complete Guide

 Complete the PMI-CPMAI Exam Prep Course, which is included with the certification bundle

-Pass the proctored CPAMI Exam.
+Pass the proctored CPMAI Exam.

 The PMI-CPMAI Exam Prep Course

 As of this writing, the Certification Bundle includes a self-paced 21 hour PMI-CPMAI Exam Prep Course.
+The course is organized into seven modules based on the CPMAI methodology and includes:

 Case studies